-FlowFill produces a flow-routing surface through an unconditionally stable method that iteratively routes water from cell to cell across the domain (Figure 3).
+FlowFill produces a flow-routing surface through an unconditionally stable method that iteratively routes water from cell to cell across the domain (Fig. 3).
 The required inputs are a DEM, a user-selected starting runoff value, and a user-selected threshold for convergence.
 This threshold specifies the maximum amount of water that may be moved between cells between two adjacent iterations for that iteration to count towards the eventual completion of the FlowFill calculation.

-In Flowfill, water moves downslope, moving water from each cell in the domain once per iteration.
-The downstream direction for water movement is defined as the steepest downslope direction using a D8 approach (i.e. through comparison between the elevation of a 'target cell' and the elevation of the eight neighbours with which it shares either an edge or a corner).
+In FlowFill, water moves downslope, moving water from each cell in the domain once per iteration.
+The downstream direction for water movement is defined as the steepest downslope direction using a D8 approach (i.e. through comparison between the elevation of a target cell and the elevation of the eight neighbours with which it shares either an edge or a corner).
 In cases in which two or more directions tie for being the steepest downslope direction, the user selects whether a preferential or a random direction is preferred.
-We provide this choice since selection of a preferential direction may systematically impact the ultimate destination of the water, whereas a random direction will solve this problem to some extent but make the result non-deterministic.
-When a preferential direction is selected, we arbitrarily route water preferentially Northwest, then West,
+We provide this choice since the selection of a preferential direction may systematically impact the ultimate destination of the water, whereas a random direction will solve this problem to some extent but make the result nondeterministic.
+When a preferential direction is selected, we arbitrarily route water preferentially northwest, then west, southwest, south, and continue anticlockwise with the least preferred direction being north.
+These cases should be rare since elevations between the cells would have to be identical to several decimals.
+This process of moving water down the slope of the (topography + water) surface is repeated until a predefined criterion is met to indicate that the solution has converged: either a maximum number of iterations have been performed, or the maximum amount of water moved per iteration, $h{\text{max}}$ , has not changed by more than the user-defined threshold for 20 000 iterations (i) (Fig. 4).
+This threshold defines the maximum value of $|\Delta h{\text{max}}|$ that will not reset the "exit\counter" that terminates the FlowFill calculation (Fig. 2), where

 Figure 2.
-FlowFill flowchart. ' h{max} ' is the maximum amount of water moved from a single cell to another during each iteration ('i').
+FlowFill flowchart; $h{\text{max}}$ is the maximum amount of water moved from a single cell to another during each iteration (i).
 The majority of the runtime is spent moving water from each target cell to those below.